What is functional endoscopic sinus surgery (FESS)?

 Some bloody discharge may occur for about 2 weeks, it is normal & improves slowly post-surgery.
 You should not blow your nose after surgery, as normal sinus drainage might be reestablished and you may blow the thick bloody mucus, which is also normal.

-After surgery, you will receive the detailed guidelines from your doctor about post-operative care.
+After surgery, you will receive detailed guidelines from your doctor about post-operative care.
 The details may differ, but in most instances, these measures include nasal irrigations,

 oral antibiotics and pain medicine.

 Also, a routine checkup is necessary post-surgery for cleaning and inspection of the surgical cavity.
 Early scar tissue is removed and treatment strategy will be adjusted.